ChronicCoder69/Python-GUI-Button-Entry/README.md

 # Python-GUI-Button-Entry
-Button Entries' creation using Python GUI ab
+Button Entries' creation using Python GUI a